CristianjmPereira/crwn-clothing-v2-graphql/README.md

+# About this project
+This project was created to test the use of GraphQl with Apollo.
+This is the only difference from the original project.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).